Arjunsinghthakur/SOEN-6011/skills/software-configuration-control.md

 A devops engineer is well versed in the entire software development pipeline from development to workflow, In most cases developers often assume the responsibility of a devops engineer to deploy code themselves, but it is generally better to separate the roles so that everyone can do well in their respective tasks without compromising on software quality.

-- One of the most important tasks of a devops engineer is to co-ordinate with the development team and the IT deployment to manage software releases quickly and efficiently.
+- One of the most important tasks of a devops engineer is to co-ordinate with the development team and the IT deployment to manage software releases quickly and efficiently [[4]](https://www.atlassian.com/devops).
 - They have to be well versed in cloud platforms like AWS, Azure, GCP and must be able to choose a service that best fits the needs of their stakeholders
 - Continuous Integration/Continuous Deployment is also something a devops engineer must be skilled at, this helps in rolling out features quickly.
 For smoother deployments it is the responsibility of a devops engineer to automate the build pipeline, including testing